 Day 3: Here is a sketch of Juan.
 For this, I used a board Maya had stored on a shelf which takes some getting used to.
 Edwards’ suggested trying it out for drawing.
 I usually write in a notebook on a table or on my lap.
 I used a purple color pencil & sketched this in about 5 minutes.

-And another sketch of Juan sitting on the porch one morning.
+And a trace of a photo of Juan sitting on the porch one morning.

 On Day 4, I took a photo of my boots & traced the image using Procreate on an iPad using an Apple Pencil.
 Tracing is probably outside the logic of using the Betty Edwards book where the purpose is to shift to R-mode when drawing.
 But on my sub-list of learning to draw is also learning how to use some of these digital apps.